felixludos/homepage/content/games/jaccuse.md

 markdown: felixludos/Games/main/JAccuse/JAccuse.md
 ---

 This devilishly tricky social deduction card game for 5-12 players (best with 6-8) was created with my colleagues in early 2023.
-Special thanks to Chinglam and Clemens for their help in refining the game!
+The game somewhat resembles the popular game of [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) or [Secret Hitler](https://www.secrethitler.com/), however, the dynamics are considerably more complex in large part because of rapidly changing allegiances and multiple paths to victory.
+Special thanks to Ching Lam and Clemens for their help in refining the game!

-The game requires two decks of regular playing cards, and a pile of fungible tokens to keep track of experience points.

 {markdown-content}